What are the Benefits of Change Management for Your Projects?

 Other approaches include the Switch Framework, William Bridge’s Transition Model, and the Kubler-Ross Change Curve.

-Spend time assessing the required change, available resources, and company culture before selecting a model to guide the process.
+Spend time assessing the required change, available resources, and company culture before selecting a model to guide the change process.
 In this assessment, consider how Brightwork 365 integrations can facilitate the adoption of new tools and techniques across your teams.

 4 Success Factors for Change Management

-Effective change management is critical for ensuring that organizational changes are accepted and adopted.
-To facilitate this, several success factors can significantly influence the outcome of change initiatives.
+Several success factors can significantly influence the outcome of change initiatives.
 Here’s an expanded look at four of these critical factors:

 1. Identify Impacted Individuals

-Please spend time with these individuals to understand how the change affects their daily routines.
+Before announcing any changes, identify the individuals and teams who will be affected.
+Spend time with these individuals to understand how the change affects their daily routines.

 Try tools such as interviews, focus groups, brainstorming sessions, and facilitation to collect this information.